Saatva/hiring-test/shop-mattress/README.md

 ## Mattress Shop Page
-Create a single page application using the screen shot provided (mock.png) as your guide.
+Create a single page React application using the screen shot provided (mock.png) as your guide.
 Please use the data provided in mattresses.json to populate the mattress data in the application.

-Feel free to use whichever framework you feel is best.

 ### Requirements:
+1. Application uses React framework.
-1. The design should match the mock as best as possible.
+2. The design should match the mock as best as possible.
    * You can use a design system (ex.
 Bootstrap) if preferred.
    * Use a cart icon of your choice.
-2. The user should have the ability to toggle between mattresses.
+3. The user should have the ability to toggle between mattresses.
-3. As the mattress selection changes:
+4. As the mattress selection changes:
    * the selected mattress name and price should be reflected below the mattress toggle.
    * the selected mattress image should be reflected to the left of the configuration area (images files can be found in /images)
-4. The "Add to Cart" button should increment the cart item count (in the top right of the view)
+5. The "Add to Cart" button should increment the cart item count (in the top right of the view)
-5. The application you create should be responsive though we have only provided the design for the desktop experience.
+6. The application you create should be responsive though we have only provided the design for the desktop experience.
 You are responsible for deciding how the application will scale to a mobile experience.
 This is your opportunity to be creative.
-6. Use fonts 'Source Serif Pro' for the "Choose Your Mattress" header and 'Questrial' for body copy.
+7. Use fonts 'Source Serif Pro' for the "Choose Your Mattress" header and 'Questrial' for body copy.
 These can be found on google fonts website.

 ### Bonus Points: